 What Happens if You Wait to Fill a Cavity?

-Here’s why you shouldn’t put off treating a cavity and should see our dentist as soon as possible.
+Here’s why you shouldn’t put off treating a cavity and should see Dr. Paul as soon as possible.

 What Is a Cavity?

 Ais a hole in the tooth that has been caused by tooth decay.
 Any individual, no matter their age, can develop cavities if proper oral hygiene habits are not practiced.
 For many patients, cavities occur due to a combination of foods consumed and inadequate teeth cleaning.

 Despite teeth cleanings every 6 months in our Portage dental office will help you to avoid the formation of a cavity.
 A cavity doesn’t always cause discomfort or make itself obvious so it’s important to keep up with dental visits.being a very common problem, they are preventable.
 At-home dental care paired with regular